cscart/docs/en/user_guide/addons/paypal_adaptive/configure_adaptive_payments.rst

      * **Image height**—the height of the verification image.

-   * **Use this link to get E-mail verification status of your vendors via CRON**—use this link to set up a CRON job that check the verification statuses of all vendors regularly.
+   * **Use this link to get E-mail verification status of your vendors via CRON**—this link checks the verification statuses of all vendors at once.

+     We recommend you set up a CRON job to do this regularly.
+It's important, because when a customer buys products from multiple vendors in one order, all those vendors must be verified.

 5. Once you have configured the add-on, click **Save**.
 Now it's time to :doc:`create a payment method that uses PayPal Adaptive Payments </user_guide/payment_methods/paypal_adaptive_payments>`.